wzhdsg/learngit/readme.txt

-git is good

-wq
-git is happy
+git is a version control sole